nelhage/blog.nelhage.com/source/_posts/2015-02-01-regular-expression-search-with-suffix-arrays.markdown

 So, we have a large corpus of source code we want to do regular expression search over.

-First, livegrep reads all of the source and flattens them together into a single enormous buffer (remembering which regions of the buffer correspond to which source files), and building a suffix array over that buffer.
-(This is something of a simplification; future blog posts will discuss the specifics in more detail, but it's close enough).
+During indexing, livegrep reads all of the source and flattens them together into a single enormous buffer.
+As it does this, it maintains information I call the "file content map", which is essentially just a sorted table of `(start index, end index, file information)`, which allows us to determine which input file provided which bytes of the buffer.

+(This is something of a simplification; livegrep actually uses a number of suffix arrays, instead of a single giant one, and we compress the input by deduplicating identical lines, which makes the file content map more complicated.
+A future blog post may discuss the specifics in more detail)

-But now how do we use that array to match regular expressions?
+But now how do we use that structure to efficiently match regular expressions?

-As a first pass, we can find literal substrings of the regular expression, find any occurrences of those strings using the suffix array, and then only search those locations in the corpus.
+As a first idea, we can find literal substrings of the regular expression, find any occurrences of those strings using the suffix array, and then only search those locations in the corpus.